Britain's FTSE hits two-week low as Ukraine tensions build

 LONDON, March 3 (Reuters) - Britain’s top share index fell to a two-week low on Monday, led down by asset management firms as stocks most exposed to emerging markets fell on increasing tensions in Ukraine.

-Banks, insurers, mining and energy stocks were other big losers after Ukraine mobilised its reserves following Russian President Vladimir Putin’s declaration that he had the right to invade his neighbour.
+Banks, insurers, mining and energy stocks were other big losers after Ukraine mobilised for war following Russian President Vladimir Putin’s declaration that he had the right to invade his neighbour.
+The confrontation over Ukraine is the most serious between Moscow and the West since the Cold War.

-Volatility, an indicator of investor fear, spiked by 28.3 percent, its largest daily rise since 2011.
+Volatility, an indicator of investor fear, spiked by 24.8 percent, and companies with direct exposure to Russia - including BP - were the hardest hit.

 “The complex situation in Ukraine brings potential for heightened volatility in the near term amid concerns of an escalation into a wider conflict,” Alan Higgins, UK chief investment officer at Coutts, said.

-Companies with direct exposure to Russia - including oil major BP - were the hardest hit.

-BP, which has a significant stake in Russia’s biggest oil producer Rosneft, fell 2.3 percent, alone trimming 8.5 points off the index.
+Oil major BP, which has a significant stake in Russia’s biggest oil producer Rosneft, fell 1.7 percent, alone trimming nearly 7 points off the index.

 Rosneft shares slumped by as much as 8 percent.